+There’s a new trend in entertainment and it’s sweeping the globe!
 I’m talking, of course, about live escape rooms, a problem-solving adventure where you use your mental (and sometimes physical) agility to unlock yourself from a puzzle-ridden room.

-The Red Room
+Escape from the Red Room

 Description: “You find yourself locked in a room.
 There are no puzzles or codes around you—only red walls, mysterious props and two locked doors.
 You must rely on your own abilities to open these doors and escape.”

-The Red Room is a classic minimalistic-style escape room, and has a less than 3% success rate—so if you’re looking for the mental challenge of a lifetime, this is the room to try.
+Escape from the Red Room is a classic minimalistic-style escape room, and has a less than 3% success rate—so if you’re looking for the mental challenge of a lifetime, this is the room to try.
 In an effort to not give away any clues, I can only offer this cryptic advice: think outside the box.
 And bring your phone as the camera will come in handy.

-Description: “You’re the investigator for a series of missing-person cases.
-You have to sneak into a haunted house—the suspected kidnapper’s hideout—to seek the truth.
-As you’re looking in the dark, searching for anything that might be a clue, the door opens—someone’s entered the house..!
-“Are you ready?”
+Back then, players were investigators for a series of missing-person cases, and their mission was to sneak into a suspected kidnapper’s hideout (which, unbeknownst to others, is a haunted house) to find clues.
+To quote the official description: “As you’re looking in the dark, searching for anything that might be a clue, the door opens—someone’s entered the house..!
+‘Are you ready?’
 And thus begins the game of horror hide-and-seek.”

 Tips and info